danbev/learning-tekton/README.md

 taskruns                          tr,trs                                 tekton.dev/v1beta1                     true         TaskRun
 tasks                                                                    tekton.dev/v1beta1                     true         Task
 ```

+### Pipeline
+Is a collection of `Task`s and allow the tasks to be run an a specific order.
+Each `Task` will execute as a Pod.

+A pipeline must have at least one task in its `tasks` element which can either
+be a `taskRef` or a `taskSpec`

+### PipelineRun
+Allows a pipeline to be instantiated and executed and does so by creating
+TaskRuns for each task in the pipeline.

+### Bundles
+TODO:

 ## Tekton chains
 Is also a CRD and is about secure supply chain security.
 This has a a controller